 Horse mackerel data from the French acoustic PELGAS surveys are available as independent information on the western horse mackerel stock (ICES 2006/LRC:18).
 This multidisciplinary survey covers Divisions 8.a and 8.b during spring, collecting information on spatial distribution and length distribution.
-Revised survey estimates were presented in 2008 (Massé et al. WD presented in ICES 2008/ACOM:13).
+Revised survey estimates were presented in 2008 (Massé et al. WD presented in ICES 2008/ACOM:13) and new estimations will be possibly provided in 2017.

 Horse mackerel data from the Spanish acoustic PELACUS-Q4 surveys are available as independent information on the western horse mackerel stock.
 This multidisciplinary survey covers Divisions 8.c and 9.a (north) during spring.
 In some years the survey is extended to the south of Divisions 9.a (north) and 8.b.
-Information on distribution and abundance estimates are available since 1997, but the biomass estimates of the historical series were calculated considering Divisions 9.a (north) (actually belonging to the southern stock) and 8.c (western stock) until 2006 .The information will be split up by stock in the future.
+Information on distribution and abundance estimates are available since 1997, but the biomass estimates of the historical series were calculated considering Divisions 9.a (north) (actually belonging to the southern stock) and 8.c (western stock) until 2006.
+Length frequency distribution from PELACUS were also available and included in the stock assessment model.